exagyde/webappkit/README.md

 `npx wakx ./MyApp component`

-- Launch your app on your default browser
+- Start a local server and run your app

 `npx wakx ./MyApp start`

-- Just start the server

-`npx wakx ./MyApp server`
+-p PORT | --port PORT : Define server port number\
+-l | --launch : Open app on default browser

-- Upgrade you app version
+- Build app with manifest update

-`npx wakx ./MyApp upgrade`
+`npx wakx ./MyApp build`

 You can also use my package locally by donwloading **package-npm** folder, install necessary packages with `npm install` in the folder, and by using `node ./wakx.js ...`

----

-## VSCode extension

-*Coming soon*

 ---